 Presenter Adam Shaw’s introduction to the interview began with the notion that countries were reacting in a similar way to individuals when presented with catastrophic personal loss (death of a close relative, a job, income, freedom).
 He cited the Kübler-Ross model, commonly known as The Five Stages of Grief: denial, anger, bargaining, depression and finally acceptance.
 He then invited Booth to comment and this is what he said:

 Anyone invited to do media interviews on business subjects can use this as a consummate example of how to paint vivid word pictures to keep audiences engaged and entertained.
-Booth could easily have droned on about economic history (he’s an economist) and lost his audience in five seconds flat.
-Instead, with this analogy he provided a simple to understand and powerful way of explaining what’s going on.
+Booth could easily have droned on about financial history (he’s an economist) and lost his audience in five seconds flat.
+Instead, as we see here, using analogies to get your message across provides an easily understood and powerful way of explaining what’s going on.
 What examples can you think of that do the same?